12 Fully Funded Summer Programs for International High School Students

 Eligibility: High school students from the US (aged 16-18 years) and Europe.
 International applicants must contact the U.S. Embassy or Consulate in their respective country to apply.

 As a participant in this four-week academic and cultural exchange by Purdue University, you’ll join students from across Europe and the U.S. to explore transatlantic relations through modules on diplomacy, civic education, media literacy, and volunteerism.
-Held at Purdue University, this fully funded summer program for international high school students includes seminars, simulations, workshops, and group projects designed to foster dialogue and enhance global understanding.
+Held at Purdue University, this program includes seminars, simulations, workshops, and group projects designed to foster dialogue and enhance global understanding.
 You'll also visit historically significant sites, such as the U.S. Capitol and Independence Hall, attend cultural celebrations, and engage with local communities.
 The experience aims to foster intercultural exchange while helping you develop skills in public speaking, media literacy, and project design.

 7. Kode with Klossy - Summer Camps